torbsd/torbsd.github.io/blog.md

 Recently its relevance was reinforced due to some libevent issues with OpenBSD and Tor.
 The OpenBSD base includes libevent, and libevent2 is a dependency port (LIB_DEPENDS) for the Tor port.
 Tor Project Trac tickets include [19902](https://trac.torproject.org/projects/tor/ticket/19902) and [19904](https://trac.torproject.org/projects/tor/ticket/19904).

-To enlist an BSD relay in the buildbot:
+To enlist a BSD relay in the buildbot:

 * Make sure that devel/git is installed on the functioning Tor relay, and your system should already have an SSL and probably autotools.